New Zealand Building Code compliance pathways

 2. for buildings in importance levels 3 and 4, the external wall cladding system is constructed from materials that, when subjected to a radiant flux of 30 kW/ m2, do not ignite for 30 minutes, or

-The above criteria for b and c can be achieved by the use of bench scale fire tests (e.g. ISO 5660-1) to confirm that materials when exposed to 30 kW/ m2 do not ignite within the specified time period.
+The above criteria for b and c can be achieved by the use of bench scale fire tests (such as ISO 5660-1) to confirm that materials when exposed to 30 kW/ m2 do not ignite within the specified time period.

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: